perladvent/perldotcom/content/article/json-unicode-and-perl-oh-my-.md

 not necessarily correct—assumptions about what the string’s code points represent.

 Mojo::JSON assumes that our 2 original code points are Unicode.
-So, Mojo::JSON thinks we gave it the characters U+00C3 (Ã) and U+00A9 (©).
+That means Mojo::JSON thinks we gave it the characters U+00C3 (Ã) and U+00A9 (©).
 The reason for the “expansion” from 2 code points to 4 in the encoded JSON is that